boyiwei/CoTaEval/README.md

 # Copyright Takedown Evaluation (CoTaEval)

-This repository provides an original implementation of *Evaluating Copyright Takedown Methods for Language Models* by Boyi Wei*, Weijia Shi*, Yangsibo Huang*, Noah A. Smith, Chiyuan Zhang, Luck Zettlemoyer, Kai Li and Peter Henderson.
+This repository provides an original implementation of *Evaluating Copyright Takedown Methods for Language Models* by Boyi Wei*, Weijia Shi*, Yangsibo Huang*, Noah A. Smith, Chiyuan Zhang, Luck Zettlemoyer, Kai Li, and Peter Henderson.

 [website](https://cotaeval.github.io/) | [dataset](https://huggingface.co/datasets/boyiwei/CoTaEval) | paper (Coming soon) | leaderboard (Coming soon)

 <img alt="image" src="assets/main.png">

-**CoTaEval** is a benchmark that can evaluate the feasibility and the side effect of the copyright takedown methods of language models.
-It can evalaute the effectiveness of copyright takedown, their impact on model's blocklisted/in-domain/general utility, and the impact of efficiency, providing an comprehensive evaluation from different perspective.
+**CoTaEval** is a benchmark that can evaluate the feasibility and the side effects of the copyright takedown methods of language models.
+It can evalaute the effectiveness of copyright takedown, their impact on the model's blocklisted/in-domain/general utility, and the impact of efficiency, providing a comprehensive evaluation from different perspectives.

 ## Content